 Gut flora are the microbes (mostly bacteria) that inhabit your gut.
 Experts estimate that these microbes can weigh as much as 2 kilograms - that's roughly the same as your brain!
 The thought of having more than a kilogram of bacteria in your body may sound alarming, but it's nothing to worry about - gut flora is crucial for your health.
 It helps you with many important processes, the earliest of which happens in infancy, where Bifidobacteria takes an active part in digesting the healthy sugars from breast milk.
-Some of the more notable gut flora functions include its participation in your immunity, and the surprising relations between the microbes and the central nervous system.
-Some studies indicate that deficits of certain gut bacteria may even be connected with depression.
+Some of the more notable gut flora functions include its participation in your immunity, and the surprising relations between the microbes and the central nervous system. indicate that deficits of certain gut bacteria may even be connected with depression.

 It can reduce bad cholesterol.

 Studies show that a diet rich in soluble fibers can lead reduced levels of low-density lipoprotein, more commonly known as LDL, or bad cholesterol.

 Please note that if you have a problem keeping your cholesterol at healthy levels, increasing your fiber intake will most likely not be a cure-all, and it's vital that you remain in touch with your doctor.
 However, it's generally agreed upon (and confirmed by a vast number of observational studies) that sticking to the recommended daily fiber intake correlates with lower risk of heart disease.

 It normalizes bowel movements and helps maintain bowel health.

 Fiber helps avoid constipation by increasing the bulk of stool, softening it, and speeding up its journey through your intestines.
 On the other hand, its water-absorbing qualities can help solidify loose stool.
 What's more, people who meet their recommended fiber intake are at lower risk of developing hemorrhoids and diverticular disease.